 Once infected, the nerve tissue of the tooth needs to be removed.
 Our doctors use modern technology to complete this process.
 He uses rotary instrumentation that makes the process go smoother and faster than more traditional ways of completing root canals.
 You will remain numb and very comfortable while he removes the infected tissue.

 There are many misconceptions today when someone hears the word “root canal.”
 At our practice, we love to over-educate our patients about what to expect with our procedures, so let’s take a look at these myths below:

 Myth #1 – Root canals are painful.

 Fact – It is not the process of completing a root canal that is painful, it is the active infection in your tooth giving you the pain.
 Our dentists make sure you are completely numb and comfortable before they perform any step of the root canal process.
-Having a root canal done should not be painful, and Drs.
-Adam and Christina take pride in eliminating pain and keeping you stress-free during this procedure.
+Having a root canal done should not be painful, and our doctors take pride in eliminating pain and keeping you stress-free during this procedure.

 Myth #2 – The dentist removes the root of the tooth when completing this procedure.